sccn/sccn.github.io/tutorials/11_Scripting/Event_Processing_command_line.md

 Scripts for creating or modifying events
 ---------------------------

-The scripts below are relatively advanced EEGLAB/Matlab scripts.
-The [EEGLAB script tutorial](/tutorials/11_Scripting/Using_EEGLAB_history.html) contains basic details on how to write Matlab scripts using EEGLAB.
+The scripts below are relatively advanced EEGLAB/MATLAB scripts.
+The [EEGLAB script tutorial](/tutorials/11_Scripting/Using_EEGLAB_history.html) contains basic details on how to write MATLAB scripts using EEGLAB.
 First, we will import the continuous tutorial dataset.
-The code below detects the EEGLAB path automatically, so you may copy and paste it to your Matlab command window.
+The code below detects the EEGLAB path automatically, so you may copy and paste it to your MATLAB command window.

 ``` matlab